shabz35/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 1. Create a new table within Azure Table storage.
 2. Process the subtitle, for the moment we won't actually translate the subtitle, instead use the `upper()` method on strings to convert it to uppercase.
-3. Add a Azure Table output binding and save the processed subtitle, and the language code, to your new table.
+3. Add an Azure Table output binding and save the processed subtitle, and the language code, to your new table.

 ## Part 5 (Optional) - Translating using Azure Translator